html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 })();
 </script>

-There are two interesting observations worth noting:
+There are two interesting observations about this demo:

-- Even though there are
+- There are
-<a href="javascript:alert('There are ' + document.querySelectorAll('h3').length + ' &#60;h3&#62; on this page.')">other h3s on this page</a>, the only one that matches my h3 selector, and therefore styled
+<a href="javascript:alert('There are ' + document.querySelectorAll('h3').length + ' &#60;h3&#62; on this page.')">other h3s on this page</a>, but the only one that matches the h3 selector, and therefore styled
-red, is the one in the shadow root.
+red, is the one in the ShadowRoot.
 Again, scoped styles by default.
-- The h3 style rules defined by this page don't bleed into my content.
-Outside styles don't cross the shadow boundary unless you let them.
+- Other styles rules defined on this page that target h3s don't bleed into my content.
+That's because **selectors don't cross the shadow boundary**.

-Moral of the story: we have style encapsulation from the outside world.
+Moral of the story?
+We have style encapsulation from the outside world.
 Thanks Shadow DOM!

 <h2 id="toc-style-host">Styling the host element</h2>

-The `@host` [at-rule](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/spec/shadow/index.html#host-at-rule) allows you to select and style the element hosting your Shadow DOM:
+The `@host` [at-rule](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/spec/shadow/index.html#host-at-rule) allows you to select and style the element hosting a shadow tree:

     <button class="bigger">My Button</button>
     <script>